teejy22/liquidlab-open-source/replit.md

   - Only allows HTTPS origins in production when Access-Control-Allow-Credentials is true
   - Maintains whitelist validation for all origins before allowing credentialed requests
   - Prevents attackers from stealing user credentials through malicious origins
+- **Development Mode Fix (January 17, 2025)**: Enhanced CORS security in development mode
+  - Added origin validation even in development to prevent credential leaks
+  - Only allows http/https protocols when credentials are enabled
+  - Prevents malicious origins from accessing credentials in development environments

 ### Multer Security Fix (January 17, 2025)
 - **Fixed DoS Vulnerability in Multer**: Upgraded multer from 2.0.1 to 2.0.2 to fix critical security vulnerability